aws-samples/glue-overwrite-table-sample-cdk/README.md

 The technique is able to bring the downtime to 0 on unpartitioned tables and to bring it to a second’s scale when dealing with partitioned tables.

 ## Walkthrough
+*Important: This walkthrough will use CDK to deploy resources into the target account, including a service role, a Glue Job and a Table.
+Do not run this code in a production environment.*

 To demonstrate the table replacement in action we will create a CloudFormation stack containing:

 - A Glue Service role to run the workflow that will overwrite the target table